jessicastow/currency_converter/README.md

 - `URL`:
 - `response`:
 - `rate`:
 - `again`: Asks the user whether they would like to do another conversion.
+If the user answers 'yes' then the script is run again, any other response will end the program.

 ### Notes